This article will cover some possibilities as to why your Workflow may not have triggered when expected.

 Okta to G Suite Provisioning

-If you are provisioning a user from Okta to G Suite, it is possible that the user is missing the “primary” attribute that is necessary to trigger a Workflow.
+If you are provisioning a user from Okta to G Suite, it is possible that the user is missing the “primary” attribute that is necessary to evaluate conditions and trigger a Workflow.
 BetterCloud requires this attribute to exist for the user in order to properly ingest user data and run Workflows.
 You can learn more about this scenario and learn how to add the necessary attribute in this article: https://support.bettercloud.com/hc/en-us/articles/115003482613-Okta-to-G-Suite-Provisioning

 "In Progress" Workflows

-If you run through this article and still do not see your Workflow trigger, or are experiencing any other issues, please check our status page or reach out to Support either through in-app chat or emailing firstname.lastname@example.org.
+If you run through this article and still do not see your Workflow trigger, or are experiencing any other issues, please check our status page or reach out to Support either through in-app chat or by emailing firstname.lastname@example.org.